 Your RV may be equipped with a rear bumper grill mount.
 There are several styles of bumper mounts, each one may be designed to fit a specific type of grill or RV.
-Complete installation instructions for each bumper mount and each grill are beyond the scope of this manual.
-Please refer to documentation supplied in your warranty packet or call Customer Service for mounting information.
+Refer to documentation supplied in your warranty packet or call Customer Service for mounting information.